neubig/nlp-from-scratch-assignment-fall2024/README.md

 ## Task: Retrieval Augmented Generation (RAG)

 You'll be working on the task of factual question-answering (QA).
-We will focus specifically on questions about various facts concerning LTI and CMU.
+We will focus specifically on questions about various facts concerning Pittsburgh and CMU.
 Since existing QA systems might not have the necessary knowledge in this domain, you will need to augment each question with relevant documents.
 Given an input question, your system will first retrieve documents and use those documents to generate an answer.

 ### Data Format